You need to load-balance Microsoft Terminal Services or remoteapps.

 One main issue when using RDP is to be able to stick a user to a server.

-The configuration below shows you how you can build outage-free Terminal server infrastructure thanks to the Aloha and HAProxy.
+The configuration below shows you how you can build outage-free Terminal server infrastructure with ALOHA and HAProxy.

-The TSE infrasctructure looks like the image below:
+The TSE infrastructure looks like the image below:

 find below the configuration for such infrastructure:

 peers aloha peer aloha1 10.0.0.16:1024 peer aloha2 10.0.0.17:1024 # RDP / TSE configuration frontend ft_rdp mode tcp bind 10.0.0.18:3389 name rdp timeout client 1h option tcpka option tcplog log global # wait up to 5s for an RDP cookie in the request tcp-request inspect-delay 5s tcp-request content accept if RDP_COOKIE default_backend bk_rdp backend bk_rdp mode tcp balance rdp-cookie persist rdp-cookie # Options timeout server 1h timeout connect 4s option redispatch option tcpka option tcplog log global # sticky persistence stick-table type string len 32 size 10k expire 1d peers aloha stick on rdp_cookie(mstshash) # Server farm server tse1 10.0.0.23:3389 weight 10 check inter 2s rise 2 fall 3 server tse2 10.0.0.24:3389 weight 10 check inter 2s rise 2 fall 3 server tse3 10.0.0.25:3389 weight 10 check inter 2s rise 2 fall 3 server tse4 10.0.0.26:3389 weight 10 check inter 2s rise 2 fall 3